inducer/loopy/doc/tutorial.rst

       }
     }

-In this kernel, when a thread performs the second instruction it uses data produced by *different* threads during the first instruction.
+In this kernel, when a work-item performs the second instruction it uses data produced by *different* work-items during the first instruction.
 Because of this, barriers are required for correct execution, so loopy inserts them.
 Now we'll count the barriers using :func:`loopy.get_synchronization_map`: